Fine Print Art will inspire your imagination and creativity.

 While many brands have attained global recognition, few enjoy a reputation for quality and luxury quite like Rolls-Royce.
-The history of this incredible brand begins with a tale of an unlikely partnership - two men from completely different backgrounds drawn to an industry for the love of their craft.
+The history of this incredible brand begins with a tale of an unlikely alliance between two men from completely different backgrounds drawn to an industry for the love of their craft.

 Charles Rolls was an affluent man from a prestigious family.
 He attended the best schools and demonstrated an early passion for mechanical engineering, which would become his major at Trinity College in Cambridge.
 By the time he graduated, Rolls was already an accomplished motorist and in 1903 broke the world land speed record in Dublin driving a 30hp Mors at nearly 83mph.